Code-Institute-Submissions/Justwhittaker-PRO2-JustSnake-DecRefork/README.md

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

 Deployment
-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

-Different values for environment variables (Heroku Config Vars)?
-Different configuration files?
-Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.

 Credits
 Content
 JQuery research
     1. CodeInstitute Java Funadementals - "Var","if", "Else if", "arrays" and "axis"
-    2.

 Media
 The photos used in this site were obtained from: